AngeloGiacco/pr-ask-ai/README.md

 ## Features

-- 🔍 Automatically detects GitHub PR pages
-- 📋 One-click copy of formatted diff to clipboard
+- 📋 One-click copy of PR diff to clipboard
+- ⚡ Works on any GitHub PR page
+- 🔒 Works with private repositories
-- 🎨 Seamlessly integrates with GitHub's UI
+- 🎨 Clean integration with GitHub's UI
-- 🌙 Supports both light and dark themes
-- ⚡ Works on both `/pull/123` and `/pull/123/files` URLs

 ## Installation